DevZest/RDO.Net/src/Docs/articles/ProgrammingRdoData/expression_column.md

 * Static methods: <xref:DevZest.Data._Int32.Param*> and <xref:DevZest.Data._Int32.Const*>;
 * Binary operator overrides: `+`, `-`, `*`, `/`, `%`, `&`, `|`, `^`, `==`, `!=`, `>`, `<`, `>=`, `<=`
 * Unary operator overrides: `-`(negates) and `~`(OnesComplement);
-* Type conversion, either implicitly or explicitly, to/from other types.
+* Type casting, either implicitly or explicitly, from underlying data type and other column types.

 You can write expression using columns in a similar way of using their underlying data types.
 For example, the code `UnitPrice * (_Decimal.Const(1) - UnitPriceDiscount) * OrderQty).IfNull(_Decimal.Const(0))` produce a expression column to calculate order subtotal as `UnitPrice * (1 - UnitPriceDiscount) * OrderQty`.